 In the book of Philemon, Paul refers to him as a fellow prisoner in Christ Jesus, and sends greetings to Philemon on his behalf.
 Epaphras was probably with Paul under his house arrest in Rome, making him a fellow prisoner in his companionship with Paul.
 This brief mention tells us little--only that Epaphras shares Paul’s spiritual conviction and is present working with him in Rome.
 It also shows us that he shares a personal relationship with Philemon of Colossae, a fellow believer.
 So far not a significant story, but we still have two more sentences to explore.

 Colossians 4 gives us a deeper picture of Epaphras.
 In Colossians 4:12, Paul says “Epaphras, who is one of you and a servant of Christ Jesus, sends greetings.”
 Epaphras is not a stranger to the congregation at Colossae; he is one of them.
-He is known by their congregation and a member of their fellowship.
+He is a servant who is obedient to Christ Jesus.
+He has followed God's leading and is at work with Paul as a missionary of God's kingdom.
+Epaphras is known by the congregation in Colossae and he is a member of their fellowship.
 He is invested in them and they are his spiritual family.

 Verse 12 goes on to say that, “He is always wrestling in prayer for you, that you may stand firm in all the will of God, mature and fully assured.”
 He is not just diligent in his work, but he is faithful on his knees.
 He is wrestling in prayer for those brothers and sisters in Christ, whom he loves.
 He prays they are staying strong in their faith, are maturing in their faith day by day, and have confidence that they are claimed by God.
 Epaphras is wrestling, fighting a spiritual battle on behalf of his beloved friends.